dotlang/language/README.md

 Operators are mostly similar to C language (Conditional operators: `and, or, not, xor, ==, <>, >=, <=`, Arithmetic: `+, -, *, /, %, %%`, `>>`, `<<`, `**` power) and some of them which are different are explained in corresponding sections (Casting, underscore, ...).

-Note that `=` will do a comparison based on contents of bindings.
+Note that `==` will do a comparison based on contents of its operands.
 `A // B` will evaluate to A if it is not `nothing`, else it will be evaluated to B (e.g. `y = x // y // z // 0`).
 Conditional operators return `true` or `false` which are `1` and `0` when used as index of a sequence.